Round-Up: Boston’s Public Pools

 Splash up your cardio routine with an aquatic workout at one of these open-to-the-public pools.

 When you were a kid, summer probably meant entire days splashing around in the pool.
 For adults living in the middle of a city, though, a pool can be pretty hard to come by—which is a shame, since swimming is a killer workout.
-But with the help of our list of Boston’s public pools and Boston Centers for Youth & Families keeping 10 city-owned pools and one beach open seven days a week starting June 29, you can hone your bikini body…in your bikini.
+Still, Boston probably has more public pools than you realize, so if you’re looking to work on your bikini body in your bikini, here’s where to do it.

 Reilly Memorial Swimming Pool

-Open every day until 7 p.m. all summer long, this outdoor pool is T-accessible, free, and staffed by lifeguards.
+Open every day from 11 a.m. to 7 p.m. all summer long, this outdoor pool is T-accessible, free, and staffed by lifeguards.
 It’s relatively no-frills, as you might expect of a free public pool, but it’s a great place to swim some laps on a hot day.

 Cass Memorial Swimming Pool

-Any swimmer can come for a free dip until 5:30 p.m. each day of the week, and swimming lessons are offered for kids weekday mornings.
+Any swimmer can come in for a dip until 7 p.m., and swimming lessons are offered for kids weekday mornings from 10 to 11 a.m.

 Francis J. McCrehan Memorial Swimming and Wading Pool